Still stuck? Ask a question about French grammar

 To form the negative sentences using these expressions, you need to put ne...pas round the verb as indicated, plus make sure you get the correct form depending on the person.
 All of the verbs used are regular.
 If you prefer, you may want to revise the present tense of -er verbs first.

-Next: the negative of the perfect tense
+The negative of the perfect tense

 On the next page, we look at how to say I didn't..., she hasn't ...-ed etc, using the negative of the perfect tense.